ibpdas/ibpdas/readme.md

 ## 🛠️ Tools and technologies

-I stay hands on to understand what is possible, test assumptions quickly and translate concepts into working examples.
+I stay hands on to understand what is possible, test ideas quickly and translate concepts into working examples that support strategic thinking.

 **Languages:**
 Python · SQL · JavaScript

 **Prototyping and analytics:**
 Streamlit · Plotly · Jupyter · Pandas

 **Web and application development:**
 HTML · CSS · Next.js · Tailwind

 **AI and agent tooling:**
 OpenAI API · orchestration patterns · data curation pipelines

 **Distributed and emerging tech:**
 Solidity · Hardhat · wagmi · viem

 **Versioning and collaboration:**
 GitHub · Git

 ---

 ## 🤖 How I think about AI

-My AI work began during a nine month AI Policy Fellowship at Imperial College London.
+My AI journey began during a nine month AI Policy Fellowship at Imperial College London.
 I now approach AI as a set of multidisciplinary tools that support reasoning, exploration and decision making, anchored in strong governance and clarity of assumptions.

 **Guiding principles:**
 - human led oversight